PfGAnalytics/Wellbeing-Dashboard/README.md

 - Chart isn't appearing
   - This is likely an issue with the live fetch from Data Portal.
 Open your browsers Dev Tools and check the Console for warnings.
 Try refreshing the page.
 If the problem persists, try increasing the wait time in the _setTimeout()_ functions found in [`navigation_functions.js`](scripts/navigation_functions.js) script.
 - Source information, Further information or How we measure this not appearing on indicator page
   - Check the "notes" text for that indicator on the Data Portal.
-Heading should read "Source" "How do we measure this" or "Futher information" and be spelled correctly for _createLineChart()_ and _drawMap()_ functions to pick them up and display them.
+Heading should read "Source" "How do we measure this" or "Further information" and be spelled correctly for _createLineChart()_ and _drawMap()_ functions to pick them up and display them.

 ### Troubleshooting Javascript
 If something on the dashboard is not behaving as expected, the steps below will help identify common JavaScript issues.